Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 ### Level 3: The Study of Iron

 Your special martial arts training leads you to master the use more weapons.
 Your selection of Monk Weapons is expanded.
-Simple and Martial melee weapons that lacks the **:weapon-prop-heavy: Heavy** property and *Longbow* is now considered a Monk Weapon for you.
+Simple and Martial melee weapons that lacks the **:wp-prop-heavy: Heavy** property and *Longbow* is now considered a Monk Weapon for you.
 You also gain proficiency with these weapons if you don't already have it.

 You also gain additional benefits using your Monk Weapons: